MtrS4n0/First-codes/README.md

 # First-codes
-Codes from my first year projects
+Codes from my first year projects.
+Maybe not that good but fun to see where it all began for future reference.